markcullen111/CryptoTrader-Pro/README.md

 ### Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch following the branch naming convention
-3. Commit your changes
+3. Make your changes following the commit conventions
-4. Push to the branch
+4. Push to your fork
 5. Create a Pull Request

 ## License